Restoration druids are strong assets to most guilds in classic if they are played correctly.

 You won’t always need to consume swiftmend as rejuvenation is expiring.
 This is all right, just reapply rejuvenation on the tanks and continue healing.
 It’s more mana intensive than it sounds.
 Swiftmend is efficient but keeping rejuvenation up is expensive.
 You usually do it for 1-2 tanks, if there are 3 or more tanks only use rejuvenation on 1-2 at a time.
 Don’t use regrowth on tanks.
 The chance swiftmend eats it is not worth having it up.
 Swiftmend -> Healing Touch -> Rejuvenation lines up your next swiftmend perfectly.

-Rejuvenation is also nice for movement heavy parts, in the Temple of Ahn'Qiraj gauntlet or Blackwing lair suppression room for example i only cast rejuvenation, pretty much rank 5 on everyone taking damage, and on tanks you want to use Rejuvenation even more with tier 3 Rejuvenation procs.
+Rejuvenation is also nice for movement heavy parts, in the Temple of Ahn'Qiraj gauntlet or Blackwing lair suppression room for example i only cast rejuvenation, pretty much rank 4 on everyone taking damage, and max rank when someone is lower on health.

 Tanks taking consistent damage should always have max rank heals over time rolling.
 Max rank rejuvenation and a rank 4 or 5 regrowth on the tanks is a ton of healing.
 Drop the regrowth if you play swiftmend or need to be more mana efficient.